sdiehl/wiwinwlh/tutorial.md

 Deferred Type Errors
 --------------------

-As of 7.8 GHC support the option of pushing type errors to runtime errors allowing us to run the program and let it simply fail only when a mistyped expression is evaluated, letting the rest of the program proceed to run.
+Since the release of version 7.8, [GHC](https://www.haskell.org/ghc/) supports the option of treating type errors as runtime errors.
+With this option enabled, programs will run, but they will fail when a mistyped expression is evaluated.
 This is enabled with the ``-fdefer-type-errors`` which can be enabled at the module level, when compiled or inside of a GHCi interactive session.

 ~~~~ {.haskell include="src/01-basics/defer.hs"}
 ~~~~